 You will need to obtain all relevant permits and, where required, final electrical and/or gas inspection from your local city or municipality, such as the City of San Antonio.
 For more information about City of San Antonio permitting and inspections, go to City of San Antonio - Permit, Inspection and Review.
 CPS Energy has also worked with the City of San Antonio to create a Permits and Inspections Checklist for your assistance.
 If you are outsides San Antonio, contact your local municipality.

-CPS Energy encourages you to sign you contract and remit payment within 5 business days to avoid schedule delays.Pay Online
+CPS Energy encourages Developers to sign their contract and remit payment within 5 business days to avoid schedule delays.Pay Online

-In an effort to reduce conflicts with other infrastructure or fixtures, CPS Energy requires your engineer to stake designated pole locations, transformers, streetlights, and easements per CPS Energy design, prior to construction.
-Your CPS Energy Coordinator will stake CPS Energy infrastructure in public right-of-ways.
+In an effort to reduce conflicts with other infrastructure or fixtures, CPS Energy requires your engineer to stake designated pole locations, transformers, streetlights, and easements per CPS Energy design prior to construction.
+CPS Energy will only stake CPS Energy infrastructure in public right-of-ways.